The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

-The stability analysis of solitary waves to nonlinear dispersive equations has been studied in~\cite{bt} firstly.
-The stability of solitary wave solutions to (\ref{cmkdv}) has been investigated in~\cite{rp}.
-In~\cite{rp2}, the authors have studied the existence and stability of the periodic traveling-wave solutions of (\ref{cmkdv}).
-In their proof about orbital stability, they require that the periodic orbits do not oscillate around zero.
-As mentioned by the authors in~\cite{rp2}, the periodic solutions of the defocusing case of~(\ref{cmkdv}) correspond to the case that the orbits oscillate around the center at the origin and such case can't be handled by the method in~\cite{rp2}.
+1. In~\cite{rp2}, the authors have studied the existence and stability of the periodic traveling-wave solutions to the focusing cmKdV equation using the PDE techniques.
+In Section 3 of~\cite{rp2}, the authors claimed that they can't handle the stability analysis of the defocusing cmKdV equation since the periodic solutions are given by the periodic trajectories of the Hamiltonian vector field which oscillate around the center at the origin in the phase portraits.
 Our aim in this paper is to deal with such case using the integrability of the defocusing cmKdV equation.
 Besides, we consider the subharmonic perturbations which are periodic perturbations having period equal to an integer multiple of the period of the potential solution.
 In fact, for many integrable PDEs, such as the NLS equation~\cite{t1, by90}, the modified KdV equation~\cite{bd5}, and the sine-Gordon equation~\cite{ees1}, the elliptic solutions are stable with respect to coperiodic perturbations, but unstable with respect to subharmonic perturbations~\cite{bd5,t1,ees1}.
-Therefore, we consider the perturbations which are not limited to coperiodic perturbations.
+Therefore, we consider the perturbations which are not limited to coperiodic perturbations~\cite{TG,swr,bd5,bd6,bd7,bd8,t1,jm}.

+2. A classical tool for numerically computing the Lax spectrum for periodic potentials is the Floquet discriminant~\cite{6222,6223,6224}.
+But, one couldn’t give a full description of the Lax spectrum analytically using the Floquet discriminant.
+Ivey and Lafortune established a connection between the Floquet spectrum and the stability properties of the solutions to the Hirota equation~\cite{6224}.
+Different from the Floquet discriminant, we determine the linear stability and nonlinear stability from the Lax spectral problem analytically.